 According to the author, "Construction materials of aggregates, asphalt, and concrete are required to build and maintain roads.
-In turn, road repair and maintenance generates large quantities of aggregate, concrete, and asphalt rubble that can be recycled and re-used in road construction.
-While much progress has been made in recycling these materials, about a million tons are sent to landfills each year.
+In turn, road repair and maintenance generate large quantities of aggregate, concrete, and asphalt rubble that can be recycled and re-used in road construction.
+While much progress has been made in recycling these materials, about \$1.6 million tons are sent to landfills each year.
 The use of recycled construction materials helps conserve natural sources of aggregates, preserve embodied energy of manufactured concrete and asphalt, conserve oil resources, and reduce greenhouse gases from less transport and production of new materials.
 Caltrans has standards that allow for the use of recycled construction materials in road base, pavement, and minor concrete applications.
-Although there are cities and counties that match or exceed Caltrans standards, there are many that either do not allow the use of recycled construction materials or don't allow them to the extent allowed by Caltrans' standards.
-This important measure will require, to the extent feasible, that cities and counties allow at least the same percentage of recycled materials for aggregate base, hot mix asphalt, minor concrete, reclaimed fly ash, and returned plastic concrete as Caltrans."
+Although there are cities and counties that match or exceed Caltrans standards, many either do not allow the use of recycled construction materials or do not allow them to the extent allowed by Caltrans' standards.
+This important measure will require, to the extent feasible, that cities and counties allow at least the same percentage of recycled materials for aggregate base, hot mix asphalt, minor concrete, reclaimed fly ash, and returned plastic concrete as Caltrans.
+The bill would not apply to the smallest cities and counties."